Painter’s tapes can be classified into different categories based on colors like blue tape, yellow tape, etc.

 If you rush your paint jobs too quickly, it will cost you more time in the long run because you’ll need to refinish and retouch all the messy areas you made.

-This is especially true when you are finishing the flat surfaces in an old house.
+This is especially true when finishing the flat surfaces in an old house.

-These surfaces although seem to be flat can be uneven and can be harder to work on.
+These surfaces, although they seem to be flat, can be uneven and can be harder to work on.

 You will need to press and smooth the tape multiple times (while painting) on some of these surfaces.